🏠 Home

 The Impossible Triangle

-Stablecoin projects cannot, until now, simultaneously optimize capital efficiency, decentralization, and stability.
-Every design involves trade-offs—USDC chooses centralization for stability, DAI sacrifices capital efficiency for decentralization, and BREAD explores new compromises.
+Stablecoin projects cannot simultaneously optimize capital efficiency, decentralization, and stability.
+Every design involves trade-offs—USDC chooses centralization for stability, DAI sacrifices capital efficiency for decentralization, and experimental designs explore new compromises.

 Oracle-Circuit Breaker Gap